-The lack of comprehensive disability clinical-care education and disability competency training among medical, nursing and other healthcare professionals perpetuates discrimination in healthcare against people with disabilities.
-Federally financed medical, nursing, healthcare professional, and allied health professional schools, as well as post-graduate residency and fellowship programs, fail to incorporate disability clinical-care into curricula or training.
-That must end.
-Moreover, each year through federal student loan programs, the Federal Government makes significant financial investment in the education and training of international medical graduates, both US citizens and foreign nationals, enrolled at international institutions, who will join the US physician workforce.
-As internationally-trained physicians comprise approximately a quarter of all physicians practicing in the United States, we must ensure that they also receive comprehensive disability clinical-care education and training.
+The lack of comprehensive disability clinical-care education and disability competency training among medical, nursing and other healthcare professionals can perpetuate discrimination in healthcare against people with disabilities and significantly contributes to the disparate health outcomes of people with disabilities.
+Federally financed medical, nursing, healthcare professional, and allied health professional schools, as well as post-graduate residency and fellowship programs, do not incorporate disability clinical-care into curricula or training.
+NCD believes that must change.

 Physicians often lack the knowledge, experience, and skills to distinguish clinical concerns arising from disability from those related to other health conditions.

 One's apparent disability - even when unrelated to the reason for one's health care visit - can result in diagnostic overshadowing the clinical concern and can have negative impact during the health care visit.
 This lack of familiarity and understanding of disability is detrimental for quality of care, contributing to delays in diagnosis and treatment, unsafe care, and inequities in care.
-Furthermore, and also due to a lack of training and familiarity, people with disabilities are sometimes viewed as asexual.20 These assumptions may contribute to the finding that women with disabilities undergo colon cancer screening at similar rates as their nondisabled peers, but experience disparities in breast cancer and cervical cancer screening.21 The sexual health of women with intellectual disabilities is particularly ignored in terms of screening for breast and cervical cancer.22
+Furthermore, and also due to a lack of training and familiarity, people with disabilities are sometimes viewed as asexual.
+These assumptions may contribute to the finding that women with disabilities undergo colon cancer screening at similar rates as their nondisabled peers, but experience disparities in breast cancer and cervical cancer screening.
+The sexual health of women with intellectual disabilities is particularly ignored in terms of screening for breast and cervical cancer.